shukriadams/arewedown/README.md

 ![Screenshot of AreWeDown?](https://github.com/shukriadams/arewedown/blob/master/screenshot.PNG)

+*Are We Down?* is a simple uptime monitoring system and dashboard.
+It is intended for the home or small business user who runs multiple services/networked devices on a private LAN, and who doesn't want the hassle of setting up a complex enterprise-level monitoring system.

+*Features :*

 - Simple to setup and use.
 All configuration stored in YML.
 No clunky databases, no dependencies on other services like Influx or Prometheus.
 - Supports HTTP status checking service.
 - Sends alerts via email (SMTP), Slack and others coming.
-- Extend with your own tests using shell scripts, Javascript (NodeJS) or Python3 scripts.
+- Can be extended with your own test scripts using shell scripts, Javascript (NodeJS) or Python3 scripts.
-- Runs on x86 and ARM.
-Docker containers are built for both.
+- Runs on x86 and ARM (Docker containers are built for both)
 - Runs on low-spec hardware like the Raspberry Pi 3.
 - Built-in dashboard will run on almost any browser on low-spec device, ideal for older Raspberry Pi's in kiosk mode.

+*Please note*

+- Never exposure *Are We Down?* to the public internet - use it behind a firewall/router at all times!
+- *Are We Down?* is not supported or tested on Windows.

 ## Setup in Docker